galetaire/spahousing/pages/posts/stock.md

 [![Antiguedad de las viviendas](/images/stockperiods.png)](/images/stockperiods.png)

 - **Construction period**: number of today existing dwellings per period of construction.
-The **red bar** is a final estimate based on the current pace of construction.
+- The **red bar** is a final estimate based on the current pace of construction.
 If the pace remains as 2021 (95.000 per year), the number of houses built between 2021 and 2040 will be of ≈1.800.000.

 [![Consumo de cemento](/images/cement.png)](/images/cement.png)

 - **Cement consumption**, Spain.
-The cement consumption and the real price correlate positively.
+Consumption and real price correlate positively.
   - **Left axis (bars)**: cement consumption per year, in metric tons.
-  - **Right axis (line)**: real housing price[1] in euros per square meter.
+  - **Right axis (line)**: [real housing price](realprice). in euros per square meter.

 # Data sources